RobMeades/ioc-server/README.md

 `sudo find / -name lame.h`

-Grab the code and build it with:
+Grab the `ioc-server` code and build it with:

 `go get github.com/RobMeades/ioc-server`